 🏝 Why you should visit: Located between Savannah River and St. Marys River is Sapelo Island, a town off the coast of Georgia.
 This remote, largely undeveloped barrier island offers a unique chance to experience beaches, historical sites, and pristine estuaries without the crowds, making it a serene tropical getaway.

-🏖 Have the beach to yourself: Because Sapelo Island is only accessible by ferry, it doesn’t often receive a flurry of tourists.
+🏖 Have the beach to yourself: Sapelo Island is home to some of the best beaches on the Georgia coast.
+Because it’s only accessible by ferry, this island doesn’t often receive a flurry of tourists.
 This makes the natural gems on the island quiet and open for you to explore.
 Go swimming or kayaking at Nanny Goat Beach, a frequently empty white sand beachfront.

 🌿 Walk an estuarine nature trail: The Sapelo Island National Estuarine Research Reserve covers over 6,000 acres of gorgeous estuaries and marshes.
 Taking one of the many nature trails or a guided tour provides an intimate look at the tranquil landscape of the island and its animal inhabitants.

 🍹 More Tropical Places to Visit Without a Passport